© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Burton Agnes 12th-century manor house is a scheduled monument protected by Historic England under reference 1011581.
 View the official record →

-Burton Agnes is a 12th-century manor house located in the East Riding of Yorkshire.
+Burton Agnes Hall is a major house in the East Riding of Yorkshire with significant medieval origins.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1011581.

 Burton Agnes 12th-century manor house is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1011581.